apache/apisix/docs/en/latest/plugins/chaitin-waf.md

 {"code": 403, "success":false, "message": "blocked by Chaitin SafeLine Web Application Firewall", "event_id": "51a268653f2c4189bfa3ec66afbcb26d"}
 ```

-## Disable Plugin
+## Delete Plugin

-To disable the `chaitin-waf` plugin, remove the plugin configuration in the plugin configuration:
+To remove the `chaitin-waf` plugin, you can delete the corresponding JSON configuration from the Plugin configuration.
+APISIX will automatically reload and you do not have to restart for this to take effect:

 ```bash
 $ curl http://127.0.0.1:9180/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '